schillerm/Drupal-lando-dev-site-creator/README.md

 I hope to make changes to it so that the drupal config is handled differently in the future.
 Please note that I have only tested this on Ubuntu/Pop_OS 21, also you will need to have installed composer and lando on your machine before you begin.

 To use .. download/clone the Drupal9-lando-dev-site-creator.sh file, set the permissions so it can execute (chmod).
 Move the file to a location where you want your new site to be and run it.
-After the script has run change diectory (cd) to the new site folder.
+After the script has run change directory (cd) to the new site folder.

 Useful links: